Logo Icon

 Direct/Indirect Speech Transform sentences while maintaining their original meaning.
 5-10%

-Idioms & Phrasal Verbs Interpret idiomatic expressions or fill blanks with the correct phrasal verbs.
+Idioms & Phrasal Verbs Interpret idiomatic expressions or fill in blanks with the correct phrasal verbs.
 10-15%

 Vocabulary & Word Usage Identify the meanings, synonyms, and correct spellings of words.
 5-10%

-Sentence Completion Fill in blanks with appropriate words or phrases.
+Sentence Completion Fill in the blanks with appropriate words or phrases.
 10-15%

 Sample JIPMAT Verbal Ability Questions With Answers

-Here are some sample questions from previous year papers to give you a sense of the types of challenges you'll encounter in the Verbal Ability section:
+Here are some sample questions from previous year's papers to give you a sense of the types of challenges you'll encounter in the Verbal Ability section:

 Q1.
-In the following question a sentence is given in Direct/Indirect speech.
-Out of the four alternatives choose the one which best expresses the same sentence in Indirect/Direct Speech.
+A sentence is given in Direct/Indirect speech in the following question.
+Out of the four alternatives, choose the one that best expresses the same sentence in indirect/direct speech.

-The teacher has said to the pupils, "Sea-water is different from the river water."
+The teacher has said to the pupils, "Seawater is different from river water."

-• (a) The teacher has told the pupils that sea-water must be different from river water.
+• (a) The teacher told the pupils that seawater must be different from river water.

-• (b) The teacher has told the pupils that sea-water is different from river water.
+• (b) The teacher told the pupils that seawater is different from river water.

-• (c) The teacher has told the pupils that sea-water has been different from river water.
+• (c) The teacher has told the pupils that seawater is different from river water.

-• (d) The teacher has told the pupils that sea-water was different from river water.
+• (d) The teacher has told the pupils that seawater is different from river water.

 Answer: B

 Q2.
-In the following question, a sentence has been given in Active voice/passive voice.
+In the following question, a sentence was given in active voice/passive voice.
 Out of the four alternatives suggested, select the one which best expresses the same sentence in passive/active voice and mark your answer.

 Five explosions rocked a city in France yesterday.